rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 {{% chapter_header "Dive into other Environments" "react-ecosystem" %}}

 The ecosystem offers so much more.
-You are already familiar in React?
-Start to build your first mobile application with {{% a_blank "React Native" "https://github.com/facebook/react-native" %}} or your first desktop application with {{% a_blank "Electron" "https://github.com/electron/electron" %}}.
+Are you already familiar in React?
+Start building your first mobile application with {{% a_blank "React Native" "https://github.com/facebook/react-native" %}} or your first desktop application with {{% a_blank "Electron" "https://github.com/electron/electron" %}}.
 The possibilities are endless, but don't overwhelm yourself when you are a beginner.

 {{% chapter_header "No Silver Bullet" "react-redux-silver-bullet" %}}

 React or Redux are not the silver bullets for everything.
-There are other solutions to give a shot.
+There are other solutions to try.
 Don't see React + Redux as dogma.
 Both are exchangeable.
 MobX can be [an alternative to Redux for state management](https://www.robinwieruch.de/redux-mobx-confusion/).
 In a larger code base it is still possible to {{% a_blank "exchange the state management layer, e.g. from Redux to MobX" "https://github.com/rwieruch/favesound-mobx/pull/1" %}}.

 React is only the view layer.
 You can exchange it with other solutions such as {{% a_blank "Preact" "https://preactjs.com/" %}} or {{% a_blank "Inferno" "https://github.com/infernojs/inferno" %}}.

-After all this shows the ultimate power of the whole ecosystem which contains building blocks as solutions for different problems.
+After all, this shows the ultimate power of the whole ecosystem which contains building blocks and solutions for different problems.

 {{% chapter_header "React Style Guides" "react-redux-style-guide" %}}

 Code style is very important.
 In a team of developers you want to embrace one common code style to understand each others code.
 The source code might be revisited by multiple people over time and thus nobody wants to deal with code which only one developer understands.
 Additionally the on-boarding for new developers will go more smoothly.

-The team should embrace to follow an common standard rather than developing an own code style.
+The team should embrace following a common standard rather than developing their own code styles.
 Therefore I can recommend the {{% a_blank "Airbnb JavaScript Style Guide" "https://github.com/airbnb/javascript" %}} for general JavaScript, but also the {{% a_blank "Airbnb React/JSX Style Guide" "https://github.com/airbnb/javascript/tree/master/react" %}}.
 Both are commonly used guidelines for JavaScript and React developers.

 No style guide will help your team without enforcing it.
 You can use [ESLint](https://robinwieruch.de/react-eslint-webpack-babel/) to follow both mentioned style guides.

-Otherwise, nowadays a lot of teams are simply using {{% a_blank "Prettier" "https://github.com/prettier/prettier" %}} as opinionated code formatter.
+Otherwise, nowadays a lot of teams are simply using {{% a_blank "Prettier" "https://github.com/prettier/prettier" %}} as an opinionated code formatter.
 Once installed and explained to every member in your team, you will never have to worry about any code style.

 {{% chapter_header "Join Communities" "react-redux-slack-groups" %}}

 There are various forums and chats where you can speak with others about React and Redux.
 Most of the time you will find people like you learning React and Redux.
 You can either ask for advice or help others if they are in trouble.
 By helping others, you will get better at those things yourself.
-That's why I highly recommend to join those communities.
-It helps you to grow as individual but you also contribute something to the community.
+That's why I highly recommend joining those communities.
+It helps you grow as an individual but you also contribute something to the community.
 Check out the following groups:

 * {{% a_blank "Reactiflux" "https://www.reactiflux.com/" %}}
 * {{% a_blank "The Road to learn React" "https://slack-the-road-to-learn-react.wieruch.com/" %}}